bubbletea-chat/bubbletea/README.md

-# BubbleTea Python SDK (Minimal)
+# BubbleTea Python SDK

 Build AI chatbots for the BubbleTea platform with simple Python functions.

-**Note**: This is the minimal version without LLM and CLI support.
-For the full-featured version with AI capabilities, see the complete package.
+**Now with LiteLLM support!** 🎉 Easily integrate with OpenAI, Anthropic Claude, Google Gemini, and 100+ other LLMs.

 ## Installation